mmccoy-01/mmccoy-01.github.io/_posts/2026-08-28-on-being-an-umpire.md

 I'm a nice person.
 I really am.
 I try my absolute best to be a good person.

 That's why umpiring could affect me so deeply.
 When people were outright mean to me despite me doing nothing to deserve it, it struck an old chord.
 It reminded me of being younger and trying everything to be nice, kind, and do the right thing, then being punished or treated badly anyway.
-It used to fuck with my head because I couldn't reconcile the treatment with my behavior.
+It used to mess with my head because I couldn't reconcile the treatment with my behavior.

 That feeling is deeply rooted.
 It's probably part of why I have such high standards.
 It's part of why I am the way I am and why I've gotten to where I am.
 Intellectually, I understand that other people's behavior is beyond my control.
 It's easier said than done to be completely undisturbed by it.